muratk5n/thirdwave/en/README.md

 ---

-The psyop has a rich white guy who was culturally Protestan (as all Americans are), to be seen as first Irish-Catholic President, read: a minority who was "representing", "taken from us much too early".
+The psyop has a rich white guy who was culturally Protestan (as most Americans are), to be seen as first Irish-Catholic President, read: a minority who was "representing", "taken from us much too early".
 Dems are made to weep after this symbol of diversity, follow its flashy image at the